microsoft/MicroHack/03-Azure/01-03-Infrastructure/02_Hybrid_Azure_Arc_Servers/Readme.md

 * Your own Azure subscription with Owner RBAC rights at the subscription level
   * [Azure Evaluation free account](https://azure.microsoft.com/en-us/free/search/?OCID=AIDcmmzzaokddl_SEM_0fa7acb99db91c1fb85fcfd489e5ca6e:G:s&ef_id=0fa7acb99db91c1fb85fcfd489e5ca6e:G:s&msclkid=0fa7acb99db91c1fb85fcfd489e5ca6e)
 * You need to have 2 Virtual Machines ready and updated.
 One with a Linux Operating System (tested with Ubuntu Server 22.04) and one with Windows Server Operating System (tested with Windows Server 2022).
 You can use Machines in Azure for this following this Guide: [Azure Arc Jumpstart Servers](https://azurearcjumpstart.io/azure_arc_jumpstart/azure_arc_servers/azure/)
+    > **Note**
+    >  When using the Jumpstart the Virtual Machines will already be onboarded to Azure Arc and therefore "Challenge 1 - Azure Arc prerequisites & onboarding" is not needed.
 * [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli) (Hint: Make sure to use the lastest version)
 * [Azure PowerShell Guest Configuration Cmdlets](https://learn.microsoft.com/en-us/azure/governance/machine-configuration/machine-configuration-create-setup#install-the-module-from-the-powershell-gallery)
+  * It is not possible to run those commands from Azure Cloud Shell
+  * Please make sure you have at least Version 3.4.2 installes with the following Command: ```Install-Module -Name GuestConfiguration -RequiredVersion 3.4.2```
 * [Visual Studio Code](https://code.visualstudio.com/)
 * [Git SCM](https://git-scm.com/download/)